'Radically insufficient' – Reply to Fr Crean on the Church's visibility, Part I

 “The conclusion is therefore correct that such a doubtful pope is not the proper head of the visible Church instituted by Christ.”19

 We should note that Wernz and Vidal say that the Church is identifiable with moral diligence, and not with superficial lack of diligence.
-As is clear, they recognise not just the importance of the “legitimate officers” of the Church in distinguishing the true Church from other false claimants, but also that this may be impossible or difficult under certain circumstances.
+As is clear from the context of the passage (the question of a “doubtful pope”), they recognise not just the importance of the “legitimate officers” of the Church in distinguishing the true Church from other false claimants, but also that this may be impossible or difficult under certain circumstances.

 It follows from this that the visibility of these properties (i.e., as notes) may be more or less clear under varying circumstances – even to the point of significant, but not complete, obscuration.